 - More Market Share

 - Saving on manpower

-Moving further to the implementation and alignment of these two elements, it comes down to the basic DMAIC approach i.e. Define, Measure, Analyze, Improve and Control.
-These two core aspects of result which we discussed above are to be embedded and aligned from the initiation of this process and since Six Sigma has got a lot of criticism in spite of popularity, thus judging it on an initial level won’t reap out any benefit.
+Moving further to the implementation and alignment of these two elements, it comes down to the basic DMAIC approach i.e. Define, Measure, Analyze, Improve, and Control.
+These two core aspects of the result that we discussed above are to be embedded and aligned from the initiation of this process and since Six Sigma has got a lot of criticism in spite of its popularity, thus judging it on an initial level won't reap any benefit.

 How does the Process work?

-- Understand the customer needs and align it with the process and business objective
+- Understand the customer needs and align them with the process and business objective

-- Find out the critical key quality i.e. CTQ aspects which client look for
+- Find out the critical key quality i.e. CTQ aspects which clients look for

 - Work on the initial approach which influences the CTQ and quantifies the defects which are currently happening